Comparison guide: OpenAPI/Swagger C# client generation

 SDK for csharp generated successfully ✓

-Creating an SDK With OpenAPI Generator
+Creating an SDK with OpenAPI Generator

 Run the following command in the terminal to generate a C# SDK using OpenAPI Generator: